chakra-ui/eslint-plugin-panda/docs/rules/no-invalid-nesting.md

 # no-invalid-nesting

-Warn against invalid nesting. i.e. nested styles that don't contain the `&` character.
+Warn against invalid nesting.
+Nested styles must contain the `&` character.

 📋 This rule is enabled in `plugin:@pandacss/all`.